hiimbex/building-your-first-github-app/README.md

 {{#note}}

-**Note**: Probot automatically sets `WEBHOOK_SECRET` to development in its boilerplate, if you set it to something different, be sure to update your `.env` to reflect that.
+**Note**: Probot automatically sets `WEBHOOK_SECRET` to 'development' in its boilerplate, if you set it to something different, be sure to update your `.env` to reflect that.

 {{/note}}